-- Supervised machine learning algorithms have lots of moving parts - We can think of these parameters as "knobs" that need to be tweaked or tuned - The goal is to set these parameter values such that we maximize performance - We need to do this for both systems, not just the one we want to win! - Can you think of some example parameters?
+- Supervised machine learning algorithms have lots of moving parts - We can think of parameters as "knobs" that need to be tweaked or tuned - The goal is to set parameter values such that we maximize performance - Can you think of some example parameters?

-- K-nearest Neighbor - Compute the similarity between a previously unseen instance and all the instances in the training set - Assign the majority class associated with its K nearest neighbors - Parameter K determines the number of training set instances that are used in the voting - Goals: - How do we set K? - What is the expected performance of the system with a good value of K?
+- K-nearest Neighbor - Compute the similarity between a previously unseen instance and all the instances in the training set - Assign the majority class associated with its K nearest neighbors - Parameter K determines the number of training set instances used in the voting - Goals: - How do we set K? - What is the expected performance of the system with a good value of K?